ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 Every time a transaction/update is committed successfully, a new version entry is created by the versioning service.

 Note: Revert to a previous memento (version) of a Logistics Object with PATCH and Deleting a previous memento (version) of a Logistics Object with DELETE are not supported as out of scope of ONE Record.

+### Caching
+Is not part of the specification
+It is RECOMMENDED to proide caching information via response HTTP header [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).
+For example, set `"Cache-Control: max-age=86400"` to indicate that the requested resource has a time to live of one day.
+This is useful to inform the ONE Record client that a data can be cached locally and does not have to be requested before the TTL expires. `Subscription` information are an example.

 ## Memento Protocol